 From the things that have been discussed, one thing is pretty much obvious – the faster the web hosting is, the shorter will be the server response time.
 This means that the quicker the website will be able to load.
-This is important considering the fact that most people have a short attention span.
+This is important because most people have a short attention span.
 If the website takes a while to load, the bounce rate will be high.
 Meaning, the visitors will be leaving the website even before they make a favorable action.

-There are websites that are resource-intensive.
-This is especially the case if there are tons of videos and photos that are included in the website.
-Those with predominantly textual content will not be as intensive.
+Some websites are resource-intensive.
+This is especially the case if there are tons of videos and photos that are included on the website.
+Those with the predominantly textual content will not be as intensive.
 If your website is resource-intensive, you need a premium web hosting plan that is capable of providing your needs.

 If the performance of your website is sluggish, this is perhaps the most obvious indication that you need to find a more reliable web hosting or update to a more expensive plan.
 As much as possible, get rid of those offering cheap services.
 Chances are, their service will be inferior.
 Do not hesitate to spend more if this means improved performance for the website.

 A lot of website owners tend to choose shared hosting because it saves them money.
 However, this could negatively affect the server response time.
 This is basically because multiple users are sharing the same server, making it easier for the maximum capacity to be reached.
 In contrast, when you opt for dedicated web hosting, each site will have its server.
 If you feel you are not technical enough to manage a dedicated server, don’t worry you buy a managed dedicated server at Cloudways with 24×7 support.

 Aside from poor web hosting, other factors will have an impact on server response time, including the following: